 Sometimes we forget the simple things that drive our daily positivity.
 It’s a given that we’re going to set personal goals and sometimes not hit them.
 There’s also no way to avoid certain hang-ups at work and times when we might underperform.

 It’s easy to lose sight of the simple things during these struggles.
-Sometimes it’s important to remind peers of the basic things that got them their job, to begin with.
+Sometimes it’s important to remind peers of the basic things that got them into their jobs to begin with.

 Reminding someone that their skills are needed or that they’re a vital part of an organization becomes really important from time to time.
 No matter how long someone has been employed, it never gets old hearing “great job.”